Melania Trump Secretly Bought A $1.5M Apartment During Husband’s Presidential Campaign

 — People (@people) May 18, 2018

 Melania Trump had been recuperating at the Walter Reed National Military Medical Center since she underwent a kidney embolization procedure on Monday, according to CNN.
-She was released Saturday morning, even though Donald Trump had earlier stated that she would be released 2-3 days after the procedure.
+She was released Saturday morning, even though Donald Trump had earlier stated that she would be released two or three days after the procedure.

-The late discharge let to rumors about Melania Trump suffering from more serious conditions, but such speculations were put to bed vehemently by the First Lady’s communications director, who said that she has recovered well from the surgery and remains in high spirits.
+The late discharge let to rumors about Melania Trump suffering from more serious conditions, but such speculations were put to bed vehemently by the first lady’s communications director, who said that she has recovered well from the surgery and remains in high spirits.